 Title: General Charger Feed Specification

-PIs: Austin Brown (UC Davis), Timothy Lipman (UC Berkeley)
+PIs: Gil Tal (UC Davis), Timothy Lipman (UC Berkeley)

 Lack of availability of charger data is a key challenge for electric vehicle (EV) users.
 Currently, charger data is kept in multiple formats by individual companies with little motivation to share data.
 This project will take initial steps for developing a feed specification for electric vehicle supply infrastructure (EVSE).
 It will include elements of computer science and data processing to guide the development of a lightweight and useful framework.
 Primary project elements include: 1) EV user survey; 2) assessment of available data; 3) development of system specifications; 4) review of best practices for data feed specifications; 5) development and implementation of a pilot specification and test, and 6) partnership with infrastructure funders to explore the potential of adding data sharing requirements to funding.

 Title: Platforms and the Future of Work in Digitized Agriculture